Khulan Khatun: Biography

-Khulan was a daughter of Dair-Usun, Uvas Mergid chief.
+Khulan was a daughter of Dayir-Usun, Uvas Merkit chief.
 She was offered to Genghis Khan as a gift after the chief's surrender.
 Genghis Khan was enamored with Khulan and following his coronation as Khan, installed her as an empress.
 She had a son, Gelejian, with Genghis Khan, and Gelejian's status was second only to Börte's four sons as he grew up.

 As Genghis Khan's wife

 Like his other wives, Khulan had her own ordo, or court.
 She was given the Khentii Mountains as her territory.

 Genghis Khan was very fond of Abika Khulan, and most of the time she was the only empress accompanying him on many campaigns, notably the western campaign against the Khwarezmid Empire.
-She continued to travel with Genghis Khan until she died during one of Genghis Khan's campaign against India.
-She was buried under thick ice.
+She continued to travel with Genghis Khan until she died during one of Genghis Khan's campaigns against India.
+She was buried under thick snow.

-As one of many wives of Genghis Khan, Abika Khulan held a special place both in the Mongol Empire and in Genghis Khan's heart.
+As one of the many wives of Genghis Khan, Abika Khulan held a special place both in the Mongol Empire and in Genghis Khan's heart.